solids4foam/solids4foam/README.md

 ### How do I get set up? ###

-To get setup, you must first have foam-extend-3.2 installed; then download solids4foam and run the enclosed Allwmake script to compile.
-Details on the installation of foam-extend-3.2 can be found on the OpenFOAM Wiki at: https://openfoamwiki.net/index.php/Installation
+To get setup, you must first have foam-extend-4.0 installed, details of which can be found on the OpenFOAM Wiki at: https://openfoamwiki.net/index.php/Installation
+Once foam-extend-4.0 has been installed, download solids4Foam and change to the foam-extend-4.0 branch using the command:
+$> git checkout foam-extend-4.0
+then run the enclosed Allwmake script to compile soldis4Foam.
+Note: the master branch is for foam-extend-3.2 but is not up-to-date.
+Note2: the of30parFSIwip branch compiles with OpenFOAM-3.0.1 and includes
+some of the functionality.

 ### Contribution guidelines ###